 HVAC unit replacement cost typically includes the price of removal and disposal of the existing unit.
-Always check with the HVAC professional that’s handling your replacement on how they charge for removal and disposal.
+Homeowners will want to check with the HVAC professional that’s handling their replacement on how they charge for removal and disposal.

-The climate you live in also impacts the overall price of HVAC unit replacement cost.
+The climate in a home’s geographic location also impacts the overall price of HVAC unit replacement cost.
 Residential furnaces typically run between 35,000 to 100,000 BTUs (British thermal units).
 One BTU is equal to the heat of one match.
-If you live in a hotter climate, the BTU output for cooling will increase by 10 percent.
-If you live in a dry climate, it will cost extra to add a humidifier to the HVAC unit.
+For homeowners who live in a hotter climate, the BTU output for cooling will increase by 10 percent.
+For homeowners who live in a dry climate, it will cost extra to add a humidifier to the HVAC unit.

 Additional Costs and Considerations